 Besides that, some audiobook prices can be quite high even after applying the 30 percent discount.
 For example, Stephen King’s The Outsider is currently listed for $34.99.
 With a 30 percent discount, the price drops down to $24.49.
 However, the same audiobook sells for $16.95 on Google Play.
 Not all books are cheaper on Google Play but this particular one is.

 After the free trial is over, they charge automatically.
-There are many complains about this with people saying “the free trial is not actually a free trial” and so on.
+There are many complaints about this with people saying “the trial is not actually a free trial” and so on.
 The best thing to do if you plan on taking the trial is to make sure that before 30 days, make a decision and either cancel the account or continue letting it be.

 Audible/Amazon has a reputation of overcharging customers.
 Although getting a refund is easy enough, it’s still a hassle and something that we shouldn’t even be dealing with.
 The common ones are the charge for a free trial and double charging when you subscribe or upgrade.
-It doesn’t happen all the time but those are the most common complains.
+It doesn’t happen all the time but those are the most common complaints.

 What I think of the pros and cons?

 In the end, I am not someone who is likely to spend top dollar on something such as an Audiobook.
 For one, I am not likely to listen to it more than one time.
 Secondly, I don’t feel that the audio files are adequate replacements for physical paper books nor e-books.
 For me, there is something sacred and raw about readings text.

 There is no doubt that listening to an audiobook is convenient.
 During my trial period, I found myself indulging in Donna Tartt’s award-winning book, The Goldfinch while I cleaned my bathroom.
 At 32 hours and 29 minutes, it lasted me nearly an entire month.
 Nevertheless, I still shelled out another $6.95 on an hour-long self-help book.